shadowfinderstudios/FishNet-Addressables-Sample/README.md

 3. The boat cannot pass thru the ground, but can pass through the water due to tilemap colliders.

+Showcase 3 - Mineable Rocks

+1. Walk up to a rock.

+2. Press E near the rock to swing the pickaxe at it.

+3. Keep hitting the rock until it turns to rubble.

+4. ???

 TODO: More showcases.

 Art and Sound Credits: